 - Prepare: At the next town meeting that involves planning discussion, bring along supporters who understand the importance of the resolution.
 Prior to the meeting, ask volunteers to support you if an official or any other attendee should try to stop your presentation of the document.
 For instance, if someone objects as you are reading the document, have another person ready to counter this by saying; they would like to hear what you have to say.
 Also, research and have the name of a person or community that has lost their property rights.
-You may not need this, but it will help you better understand the risks of planning.
+You may not need this, but it will help you better expose the risks of planning.

-- Segment, if necessary: If you only have a very limited amount of time to speak, you may want to have open person read the beginning while another finishes during their speaking turn. (*Note: This should not be problem, as the document is short and can be read in about one minute.)
+- Segment, if necessary: If you only have a very limited amount of time to speak, you may want to have open person read the beginning while another finishes during their speaking turn. (*Note: This should not be a problem, as the document is short and can be read in about one minute.)

 - Set the stage: At the meeting, as you approach the microphone, open by saying, “I understand the importance of planning and protecting our resources.
 I am equally concerned about the protection of our property rights during and after the process.
 I would like the board and the community to consider having this document signed.”

 - Read the document: Provide each public official with the document, and then read it aloud.
 Allow for discussion.

 - Follow up: Ask you public officials to review the document and bring it up again at the next meeting for approval.